Managing Flexible Scrum Projects

 - You Don’t Get Too Far off the Correct Path – Other development methodologies can allow months and months to pass before anything is ever at the point of being reviewed or demoed.
 The primary focus in the early stages of non-agile methods concentrates on documentation and lots of it.
 By the time functionality of the software is demoed, market conditions and business needs could have changed so drastically that the initial solution that seemed like the right thing to do is now way off the correct path.In scrum, there are really not phases in the conventional sense of software development.
 There is not a lot of upfront design, paperwork, and forms to be filled out never to be looked at again.
 Rather, it focuses on development and getting usable software to the internal or external customer.
 This allows the software to not get too far off the beaten path or become irrelevant as a solution.

 - The scrum team selects what they will work on – There is a prioritized list of functionality that is assembled by the product owner on the scrum team.
 The team has the flexibility of choosing which areas of functionality they will work on next that will be included in the next sprint.
 The date of the completion of the sprint doesn’t change, however, what functionality makes it into the next release of software may change depending upon the work that was able to be accomplished.

 An obvious upside of scrum is its flexibility.
 The amount of immediate feedback and the ability for the team to turn on a dime really makes this methodology great for many software companies.

-The CON of Scrum – Its Flexibility
+The Disadvantage of Scrum – Its Flexibility

 One of the drawbacks from scrum is, yes, its flexibility.
 The very quality that makes scrum so appealing to use is also the one area that needs to be monitored very closely from a business perspective.